SpO2 Low Alarm: Causes and Immediate Actions (Clinical Guide 2026)

 • Visible cyanosis (blue/dusky lips, fingertips)

-• Increased work of breathing — tachypnea, nasal flaring, accessory muscle use
+• Increased work of breathing — tachypnea, nasal flaring, accessory muscles

 • Altered mental status — restlessness, confusion, agitation